 What is a Peer Academic Leader (PAL)?

 Peer Academic Leaders (PALs) offer mentoring, academic support, and present relevant programs to all of our resident students.
-PALs are ambassadors within the residence halls who promote engagement with the residential community, involvement on campus, celebration of WPU traditions, and student leadership.
+PALs are ambassadors within the residence halls who promote the Ubuntu interaction philosophy through engagement with the residential community, involvement on campus, positive communication, celebration of WPU traditions, kind actions, and student leadership.
 PALs are role models and friends to all in the WPU residential community.
 As role models, PALs should possess good study habits, be engaged with campus life, and be positive members of the WPU residential community.

 PALs help our resident students to establish a sense of belonging on campus and to make William Paterson feel like their home.
 They work to create a fun and vibrant environment which encourages academic success, leadership, and civility.